IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 In the future, it may be possible to do APB signaling.
 One of the other vendors is working on an optional extension to the standard that would allow this.

 Much like CTC is an overlay on top of ABS/APB, in the future, it should be possible to add LCC support on top of a SimpleSig setup.
 This would allow for junction tower or CTC-type control, where a dispatcher (through JMRI) would be responsible for routing and controlling trains at junctions.
 Ideally, the system could be toggled between basic ABS-like operation when folks just want to run trains and watch signals change, and full CTC when a dispatcher was available for a real operating session.
-The hardware is present on our largest junction control board, but the software to make it work is very much a future project with no timeline.
+The hardware is present on our largest junction control board, but the software to make it work is very much a future project with no current timeline.

 ## Planning Signals For Your Layout